pypi/warehouse/docs/blog/posts/2023-12-06-2fa-enforcement-on-testpypi.md

 ## How does this affect me?

-If you only need to browse, download, and install packages from TestPyPI then a PyPI account isn't needed so this change does not affect you.
+If you only need to browse, download, and install packages from TestPyPI then a TestPyPI account isn't needed so this change does not affect you.

-If you've already enabled 2FA on your PyPI account, this change will not affect you.
+If you've already enabled 2FA on your TestPyPI account, this change will not affect you.

-If you recently registered a new PyPI account, you are required to enable 2FA before you can perform any management actions.
+If you recently registered a new TestPyPI account, you are required to enable 2FA before you can perform any management actions.
 When attempting to perform a management action, you may see a red banner flash at the top of the page,